dottenad/reviewgenieknowledgebase/docs/giveaways/products/edit-a-product.md

 sidebar_position: 3
 ---

-# How to Edit a Product Giveaway
+# Edit a Product Giveaway

 A **Product Giveaway** in ReviewStream is a physical item (such as a hat or a coffee mug) that you give away, free of charge, to your respondent for providing their review on your product or service.